gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Continued working on the project.
 I need to figure out how to scrape 'tr' from a table on their website.
 The 'tr' contains everything need to scrape, so when I'm able to extract them, we'll be golden.
 It's looking like I need to use lxml but everytime I try to import it, it gives me an error 'no module found' it's pretty annoying.
 I tried uninstalling it, updating it, and reinstalling it.
 Nothing seems to work.
 I will have to fiddle with it later some more.

 **Thoughts:** This is a good data science project.
 Implementing a large data set and using scraping to extract everything from a music store seems fun.
 It just needs to be executed now.

+### Day 55: September 3rd, 2018

+**Today's Progress:** Inching ever closer to figuring out how to image scrape.
+When I can figure out both image and text scraping, we are golden.
+It is fun because I'm on storenvy scraping all images from the site on a certain record label.
+The label has interesting images.

+**Thoughts:** It's been a journey but I'm getting so much better at it.
+I'm thinking more programmatically and it's almost clicking.
+I can feel it.
+There's still a lot I have to learn but it's coming so much easier.
+I can't wait for school to start so I can kick ass in my coding classes.